A Theory of Consciousness from a Materialistic Point of View

 There is that which is experienced and a perspective associated in our memories.

-This distinction is drawn because of our need to distinguish between a threat and not a threat in our memories, to allow for quick/proper identification in new situations.
-To identify a threat we need to ascertain what is a threat in our environment, provided by distinguishing the difference between multiple objects.
-If there is a lion jumping out at me from the bushes, I need to identify what and where the threat is so I know how to get away from the threat.
+This distinction is drawn because of our need to distinguish between “a threat” and “not a threat” in our memories and our current situation, to allow for quick/proper identification of those things that could harm us.
+To identify a threat we need to ascertain what is a threat in our environment.
+To do this we need to distinguish the difference between multiple objects.
+If there is a lion jumping out at me from the bushes, I need to identify what and where the threat is in relation to me so I know how to get away from the threat.

 Distinguishing the difference between objects we encounter, coupled with a persistent perspective across all of our encounters, as they are evaluated, leads to identification that there is something there observing.
-This, we call self.
+This, we call self, but it is just the perception of difference between “our form” and “not our form”.

 With prediction, memory, feelings and salience, in conjunction with our threat identification processes, emerges a profound sense of distinction between entities.
 Threat identification gives us “them”, where evaluation of the result of subconscious processes helps to give us “us”.